-- scoring at or above the 95th percentile on a state assessment
+- Scoring at or above the 95th percentile on a state assessment

 You can use our look-up tool to find accepted tests, subtests, and scores to see if your student qualifies.

-If you believe your student qualifies but can't find the test you're looking for, please email us at firstname.lastname@example.org with the test, subtest, and score in question and we'll let you know if the test is accepted.
+If you believe your student qualifies but can't find the test you're looking for, please email us at firstname.lastname@example.org with the test, subtest, and score in question, and we'll let you know if the test is accepted.

-If you were a 4th–6th Grade Talent Search participant
+4th–6th Grade Talent Search participants

 Students qualify for the 7th Grade Talent Search by scoring at or above the 95th percentile on a grade-level standardized test.
 Enrollment provides benefits that last through the end of high school, including the opportunity to take the ACT or SAT, specialized publications, college prep advice, and access to educational programs.